George Pocock Rowing Foundation and HopSkipDrive help kids access an elite sport

 “I have two athletes who had used [a cab company] the year before and the feedback from the parents is that HopSkipDrive is amazing, and consistent.”
 Pelz said.
-One athlete’s parent said she was especially impressed that one day when the student’s school was on lockdown, the CareDriver went to a nearby corner and communicated with the student that they would be waiting further away.
+One athlete’s parent was especially impressed one day when the student’s school was on lockdown; the CareDriver went to a nearby corner and communicated with the student to let them know they would be waiting further away.

 Even better, using HopSkipDrive has freed up all that time Pelz was spending on the phone arranging rides with cab companies.
 She said for the past several months since using HopSkipDrive, she’s been able to have more time to do her other job duties, and help more kids access the sport.

-Pelz herself helped steer a rowing team as a coxswain, and said it’s a sport athletes can start at any age.
+Pelz, who helped steer a rowing team as a coxswain, report that rowing is a sport athletes can start at any age.
 Rowing bonds student athletes while giving them the opportunity to earn additional scholarships or spots on collegiate or national teams.

 HopSkipDrive is thrilled to help these student athletes tap into their full potential.

 Learn more about the George Pocock Rowing Foundation, which helps kids in many ways.

 Want to know more about how your organization can partner with HopSkipDrive?